 Wide Leg Jeans

 Unlike the bootcut style and flared jeans which are fitted through the thigh and flare out below the knee, wide-leg jeans are cut looser through the thigh and can widens as they go from the knee to the hem.
 The cut varies from a straighter cut to a more flared leg.
-These are a loose and comfortable jean that has great styling options.
+This style has the most loose and comfortable fit of all of the types of jeans for women and is also one that has great styling options.

 Trouser jeans are usually a dressier wide leg jean.
 They often resemble non-denim pants in that they may lack many features of standard jeans such as a five pocket design or flat-felled seams with contrasting stitching.
 These jeans are sometimes made to resemble dressier pants by having slash pockets and finer details.
 However, the looks of trouser jeans can vary from a more typical jeans appearance to a more dress pant appearance depending on how uniform in color, how dark the fabric and whether there are more refined details on the pockets and waist.
 (Some brands will describe what are essentially wide-leg jeans which have typical features of jeans as trouser jeans)